erikdonohoo/ngCalendar/project-goals.md

 Should be fast and optimize manipulations to the DOM as well as other expensive operations

 #### angular 2.0 support
-Should support angular 2.0 from the start
+Should anticipate angular2.0 and support it early

 #### support latest toolchain
-Use gulp instead of grunt to be better prepared for the future
+Use gulp instead of grunt to be better prepared for the future, written in es6

 ---
 *More to come*